Entry Requirements 2019

 It may not be necessary to undertake a large amount of pre-course reading.
 Lectures will be the main focus of teaching.
 However, it may be to your advantage to read the recommended textbooks on your course webpage.

 Should I purchase any textbooks?

-We advise to purchase any text books prior to attending the Summer School as St Mary's campus library may not have certain texts in stock.
-We provide electronic lecture notes and at each lecture, however if you feel that having the course textbook will be benficial to you - then you should try to purchase it in advance of attending the programme
+We advise to purchase any text books prior to attending the Summer School if you would like one, as St Mary's campus library may not have certain texts in stock.
+We provide electronic lecture notes at each lecture, however if you feel that having the course textbook will be beneficial to you - then you should try to purchase it in advance of attending the programme..

 Will I receive course materials in advance?

-Generally, course materials are distributed at each lecture.
+Generally, course materials are distributed at each lecture and are available to download online.
 If you have any questions please direct these to the Summer School Administrator.

 Should i bring a laptop for my classes?